carbon-io/carbond/docs/ref/carbond.security.Hasher.rst

     .. function:: eq(data, digest)

-        :param data: the data to compare against in its raw form
+        :param data: the data in its raw form
         :type data: string
         :param digest: the digest to compare against
         :type digest: string
         :rtype: boolean

-        eq description
+        Compares data against a digest

     .. function:: getHasher(name)

-        :param name: the name of a hasher
+        :param name: the name of a hasher.
+Supported hashers are *noop*, *sha256*, and *bcrypt*.
         :type name: string
-        :rtype: function
+        :rtype: function | undefined

-        Get a hasher class by name
+        Get a hasher class by name.

     .. function:: getHasherNames()

-        :rtype: Array
+        :rtype: string[]

         Get the names of all registered hashers.